jonassode/Alpha-Frontiers-Hexarealm/README.md

 The plan is to where possible take the tiles from Unciv and restyle them using the colour schemes from Alpha Frontiers Fantasyhex

 # Progress
-- Desert Tiles - In progress
+- Desert & Destert Hills - Complete
-- Plain - Not started
+- Plains & Plains Hills - Complete
-- Grasslands - Not Started
+- Grasslands & Plains Hills - Complete

+# Todo
+-   Oasis
+- Forest and Jungle
-- Mycelin - Not started
+- Mycelin
-- Miasma - Not started
+- Miasma
+- Tundra
+- City Centre
+- Barbarian Camp/Xeno Hive

 Anything else - Not started